-Now in all fairness there were some pretty suspenseful scenes, and the acting overall was more than adequate, but the fact that I had guessed who the killer was at about the fifteen minute mark made enjoying the rest of the film that much more difficult.
-Even if you don’t figured out from the first subtle clue Mister Harlin provides there’s a few more that are served up like beach balls.
-So all the finger pointing an accusations made by each of the characters just comes off as annoying when it’s so obvious who the killer is.
+Now in all fairness there were some pretty suspenseful scenes, and the acting overall was more than adequate, but the fact that I had guessed who the killer was at about the fifteen minute mark it made enjoying the rest of the film that much more difficult.
+Even if you don’t figured out from the first subtle clue – which I bet most of you will – Mister Harlin provides a few more that are served up like beach balls.
+So all the finger pointing an accusations made by each of the characters just comes off as annoying, when it’s so obvious who the killer is.

 That this film was originally planned to be released in 2003, then postponed, and then lost for a time isn’t surprising.
 Why it didn’t just go straight video is what I can’t quite understand.